 Victorian mental health services sometimes have to work across catchment boundaries within Victoria as well as across state boundaries with interstate mental health services, to provide appropriate care to people with a mental illness.

 Out of area

 Victorians who seek help from a mental health service outside their catchment area have a right to immediate assessment of their needs.
 This means that mental health services will need to work with the person's area of origin to determine funding and continuity of care arrangements.
 See out of area care below.

-The interstate treatment, transfer and apprehension of compulsory patients is governed by Part 13 of the Mental Health Act 2014 and cross border ministerial agreements.
-Currently Victoria has agreements with the Australian Capital Territory (ACT), New South Wales (NSW), Queensland and South Australia (SA).
+The interstate assessment, transfer, treatment and apprehension of compulsory patients is governed by Part 13 of the Mental Health Act 2014 and cross-border ministerial agreements between Victoria and other states.

-Victoria also has three forensic agreements with the ACT, NSW and Queensland for the apprehension and return of forensic and security patients.
+Victoria also has forensic cross-border ministerial agreements with the ACT and NSW.
+The forensic cross-border agreements cover the interstate apprehension and return of forensic and certain other patients who abscond interstate.

 These agreements continue to operate however as stated above, they are now out of date.
 Mental health services seeking cross-border advice should contact the Chief Psychiatrist.